 In this counseling answer:

-•The smooth important thing, to begin with, is supporting her to get some help; both physical in terms of medication if she is agreeable to this as well as psychological so that she can be supported to explore ways to deal with her distressing symptoms.
+•Supporting her to get some help; both physical and psychological so that she can be supported to explore ways to deal with her distressing symptoms.

 It is can be very distressing for parents when they realize that their child has married a person who is not making them happy and is, in fact, making things difficult for him.
 The fact he also has children and they are suffering makes it even worse.